jadecci/numerical_recipes_c/README.md

 **Chapter 2 Solution of Linear Algebraic Equations**

-Notes for this chapter is availablbe at <http://jadecci.github.io/notes/C-Chpt2.html>
+Notes for this chapter are availablbe at <http://jadecci.github.io/notes/C-Chpt2.html>

 - Gauss-Jordan Elimination with full pivoting: `gauss_jordan_full_pivot.c`